File custom fields allow you to attach files directly to an item in Productive, making it easier to organize and manage supporting documents.

-1) Navigate to Settings > Custom fields:
+1) Go to Settings

-Select the item you want to apply the field to (Companies or Contacts) and click "Add new custom field."
+Navigate to Settings > Custom Fields and select the item you want to apply the field to (Companies, Contacts, Deals, Budgets) and click "Add new custom field."

 If you're adding the field for employees or contractors, go to Employee fields and click "Add new field."

-2) Selecting the File Field
+2) Select the File Field

 From the custom field menu, select the File field type.